Rc85/gongle/README.md

 #### Reports

 The reports section shows all the reports made by users.
 Only one report can be made per post or message as there is a unique constraint in the database to prevent duplicate reports.
 Admin will review the report by going to the link and see what is being reported.
 If activities that violates the terms of service or anything that the admin feels it's worth disciplining, they will issue a violation to the user.
-After the issue has been reviewed, the admin will click the check button and write a short report as to what happened and how it is handled.
+After the report has been reviewed, the admin will click the check button and write a short report as to what happened and how it is handled.
 Afterwards, the status of the report will change to "Reviewed".

 ## Third-party Libraries Used